-Progress reports to parents and the CPSE provide a mechanism to monitor a child’s progress toward the annual goals and to evaluate the effectiveness of the child’s special education services.
+Progress reports provide a mechanism to monitor a child’s progress toward annual goals and to evaluate the effectiveness of the child’s special education program and services.
+Programs must conduct regular progress monitoring of student achievement data over time.
+Progress monitoring should be used to adjust, as appropriate, the student’s instructional program.
+It should also be used to request meetings of the CPSE to consider changes to the student’s IEP, when appropriate.
 If a child is not expected to reach his/her annual goals, the CPSE should review and revise the IEP to ensure that the child is being provided the appropriate supports and services, and the IEP reflects the child’s current needs and abilities.

 Each annual goal establishes the criteria, schedule, and method for evaluating the student’s progress.
 Establishing goals that are measurable is important so that progress can be adequately assessed.
 To report a student’s progress, the teacher(s) must have gathered evidence of what the student is able to do in each annual goal area.
-Establishing a systematic data collection system is the first step to effective progress reporting to parents and the CPSE.
+Establishing a systematic data collection system is the first step to effective progress reporting.

 - A review of the educational/related service(s) IEP goals and objectives, and the student’s current levels of performance in achieving the goals;